-Casa de Campo is actually one of the biggest parks in the world.
-In fact it’s five times the size of New York City’s famous Central Park.
-The park is situated to the west side of the historical area of Madrid and hosts a multitude of activities including the Madrid Zoo and Aquarium, an amusement park (Parque de Atracciones) and a cable car ride called the Teleferico de Madrid which boasts some awesome aerial views of the park.
-Our run will start at the Plaza de España which is one of Madrid’s busiest traffic intersections.
+Casa de Campo is one of the biggest city parks in the world.
+In fact, it’s five times the size of New York City’s famous Central Park.
+The park is situated to the west side of the city and is home to the Madrid Zoo and Aquarium, an amusement park and a cable car called the Teleferico de Madrid.
+The cable car boasts awesome aerial views of the park.

 A more significant part of the park is just a vast, wild open space free of all the noise and artificial elements of a modern city.

 The park has many trails that crisscross one another.
 These are ideal for running with plenty of inclines and declines for a proper workout.
 The pathways are fairly undulating so don’t expect a flat, easy run through the park.
 It’s still doable for those with a certain fitness level.
 And we can take it at the pace that suits you best.